prakhar257/aztec-node-setup/README.md

-Step 3: Make Folder
+Step 3: Create Aztec Folder

+👉 Paste into your VPS or personal device terminal:

 mkdir aztec

-cd Aztec
+cd aztec

+This creates a folder called aztec and moves you inside it.

+All files will be created inside this folder.